logo

 Partial Capo / Full Clarity

-Be smart when exploring tunings.
-Look for similarities between the new tuning and other tunings you're already familiar with, otherwise you may end up intellectually adrift, when you're actually you're surrounded by familiar material.
+Be smart whenever you explore tunings.
+If you look you find similarities between the new tuning and other tunings you're already familiar with. if not, you may end up needlessly intellectually adrift, when you're actually you're surrounded by familiar material.

 The same advice applies to partial capoing.
-In introducing you to the world of partial capoing, I hope to convey enough understanding so you can immediately able apply your knowledge of standard tuning ... and apply any knowledge you may have of tunings that partial capoing emulate.
+In introducing you to the world of partial capoing, I hope to convey enough understanding context so you can immediately apply your knowledge of standard tuning ... and apply any knowledge you may have of tunings that the partial capo can emulate.

 The Principles of Partial Reality